cptcanuck/mskworkshop/modules/addingbrokers/overview.md

   * ideally don't do this while under full load in production

 * You are adding brokers to a cluster, so there will be an [additional cost](https://aws.amazon.com/msk/pricing/) to operate your MSK cluster based on your instance size

+## Zookeeper

+If you want to add brokers to the MSK cluster, you *must* use the MSK tools (Console, CLI) to do this - do not do it directly by building brokers and updating ZK.
+This will leave the cluster in an inconsistent state, and further operations on the cluster through MSK may remove the nodes you added manually.

+As a general rule, don't touch Zookeeper.